 Klopp called his former Liverpool and England manager as soon as the final whistle blew.
 After a warm hug, the Liverpool manager returned with a series of fist pumps highlighting what this bailout meant after a punishing campaign on a professional and personal level.

 Facing the unintended complications of March's Europa League qualifiers from looking out, Liverpool secured their spot among the European elite with an undefeated ten-game run

-The Palace developed in the first half of the host's composure on the ball, and Salah, Alexander-Arnold and Thiago Alcântara threatened repeatedly.
-Alexander-Arnold took a free kick from long range, and Salah's volley got ahead of Gary Cahill as pressure increased on Vicente Guaita's goal.
-He should have been beaten by the next corner, but Rhys Williams was left completely alone in the middle of the penalty area and was wastefully headed.
+Palace threatened several times in the first half as the hosts' composure on the ball improved, and Salah, Alexander-Arnold and Thiago Alcântara.
+Alexander-Arnold took a long-range free kick and Salah's volley went ahead of Gary Cahill as the pressure increased on Vicente Guaita's goal.
+He should have been beaten by the next corner, but Rhys Williams was completely alone in the middle of the penalty area and lavishly smashed his head.

 Liverpool haven't made any central defensive changes to the bench featuring Jordan Henderson as Klopp tries to include his captain after three months of injury.
 The midfielder's suitability represented better news for England from his club before the Euro, Gareth Southgate, – men's roster on Tuesday.

 There was a weariness to Liverpool's performance after the hiatus, which was their fourth game on the day, but their refusal to give Palace any time they had was striking.

 Visitors were offered hope for an equalizer more than Liverpool's vague attempts to come off the defence, rather than anything of their own making, and that hope was shattered when Mané finished the disappointing season with his second goal in the afternoon.